PX4/PX4-user_guide/en/debug/plotting_realtime_uorb_data.md

 # Plotting uORB Topic Data in Real Time using PlotJuggler

-This topic shows how you can monitor [uORB messages](../msg_docs/index.md) in realtime using [PlotJuggler](../log/flight_log_analysis.md#plotjuggler) and the [uXRCE-DDS Agent](../middleware/uxrce_dds.md).
+This topic shows how you can graph the "live" values of [uORB topics](../msg_docs/index.md) (in real time) using [PlotJuggler](../log/flight_log_analysis.md#plotjuggler) and the _uXRCE-DDS Agent_.

-This uses the PX4 uXRCE-DDS middleware to export uORB topics as ROS2 topics, which can then be read in by PlotJuggler as they change.
+This technique uses PX4 [uXRCE-DDS](../middleware/uxrce_dds.md) middleware to export uORB topics as ROS2 topics, which can then be read and plotted by PlotJuggler as they change (PlotJuggler cannot directly read uORB topics, but the values of the corresponding ROS 2 topics are the same).

-The video below demonstrates this for a simulated vehicle.
+The video below demonstrates this for a simulated vehicle — the approach works equally well on real hardware.

 <video src="../../assets/debug/realtime_debugging/realtime_debugging.mp4" width="720" controls></video>